 A California woman and her daughter were recently charged with financial elder abuse for coercing the woman’s long time boyfriend into signing away the deed to his residence when he clearly lacked the capacity to do so.
 The two women are also alleged to have forged medical documents in order to facilitate the transfer of the property.
 Unfortunately, circumstances like this are not rare.
 In fact, a majority of financial elder abuse is committed by individuals known to the victim, such as family members.
-If you have been victimized by a loved one or suspect that someone you know is being victimized by financial elder abuse, contact the elder law attorneys at Willoughby Brod today to learn how we can help.
+If you have been victimized by a loved one or suspect that someone you know is being victimized by financial elder abuse, contact the elder law attorneys at Brod Law Firm today to learn how we can help.

 What is Financial Elder Abuse?